-Tippett’s film aptly opens with a fire and brimstone quote from Leviticus as the tower of Babel crumbles.
-Here we find a diving bell slowly descending from the sky into a never-ending underworld of human creation.
+Tippett’s film aptly opens with a fire and brimstone quote from Leviticus as a diving bell slowly descends from the sky into a never-ending underworld of human creation.
 As the bell finds solid ground, a pilot emerges from the capsule into what can only be described as a vision of hell.
 This is a world of violence, torture, hate and war, where industry steamrolls its workers, slavery is the norm, and survival sits on a knife edge.
-But, as our gas-masked miner works his way through a maze of blood, death, slavery and greed, Tippett’s story twists and turns as he explores deep themes of humanity, hate, religion and social stratification through a range of sinister stop-motion characters.
+But, as our gas-masked miner works his way through a maze of blood, death, slavery and greed, Tippett’s story twists and turns as he explores themes of progress, hate, religion and social division through a range of sinister stop-motion characters.

-Split into four distinct chapters; Mad God charts a course through industrial and financial greed, religious and political corruption, power and war.
-The result could be described as a stop-motion interpretation of Dante’s Inferno.
-However, unlike the 14th Century poem, Tippett’s hellish maze is not rooted in simple religious concepts of sin.
+Split into four chapters, Mad God charts a course through industrial and financial greed, religious and political corruption, power and war.
+The result could be described as a stop-motion interpretation of Dante’s Inferno; however, unlike the 14th Century poem, Tippett’s hellish maze is not rooted in simple religious concepts of sin.
 Instead, Tippett’s Mad God reflects the horrors of human behaviour.
 Here the universe attempts to regulate where life starts and ends, knowing that all intelligent life resorts to greed, war and violence in the end.

 READ MORE: SALO, OR THE 120 DAYS OF SODOM